Interior Design Courses

 - ID/ART-156 Architectural Modelmaking for Interior Design - Scale models will be developed in this class for presenting and studying architectural and interior design.
 A wide range of materials and processes will be explored.

 - ID/ART-157 Professional Practice for Interior Design - This class introduces basic business practices for interior designers.
 It also includes an overview of career paths, business planning and organization, professional associations, marketing, sales, wholesale resource development, contractual obligations, and ethics.
 It is designed for people preparing to enter the field of interior design.

 - ID/ART-158 Textiles - Students in this course will study the physical and chemical properties of fibers, fabrication systems for yarns and fabrics, the technology of fabric dyes, and decorative processes and finishes.
 The application of these principles to interior furnishings and appointments are an integral part of the laboratory experience for this course, and provide practical applications for students of interior design.

 - ID/ART-159A Applied Design: Residential Lighting - This seminar will present an overview of basic considerations necessary to plan, choose, and place lighting fixtures through a home to help define space, articulate atmosphere, direct attention, and facilitate activities.

 - ID/ART-159B Applied Design: Color for the Home - This seminar will explore various approaches that may be followed to arrive at color schemes that are satisfying, comfortable, and exciting.

 - ID/ART/GA-163 Digital Arts Lab - Macintosh

-- ID-150A offered day and evening, fall and spring semester.
+- ID 150A offered fall and spring semesters.

-- ART-106A offered fall and spring semesters, times vary.
+- Art 104A offered fall and spring semesters.